 The High King of Ireland, Lóegaire mac Néill, was known for his jealousy of St. Patrick’s power.
 He ordered his people to kill one of St Patrick’s disciples to test if Patrick himself would grant forgiveness.
 The High King announced, whoever would take up the request would be greatly awarded.

 Mac Néill’s nephew, Nuada Derg, was being held in captivity by the King but agreed to kill a disciple if he was released and given the awards as promised.
 The High-King agreed and ordered his immediate release.

 When Nuada Derg was released from captivity he approached the clerics of St Patrick and hurled his lance towards them, striking St Ordan and killing him.

-After the slaying St Patrick approached the Chief Ollam of Ireland, Dubhthach moccu Lughair, and requested Nuada Derg be trailed for the murder of Odran.
+After the slaying, St Patrick approached the Chief Ollam of Ireland, Dubhthach moccu Lughair, and requested Nuada Derg be trailed for the murder of Odran.
 Dubhthach agreed, he found Nuada guilty of murder and had him executed.
 The problem with this sentencing was that it went against Brehon laws widely respected in Ireland at the time.
-Brehon laws shunned capital punishment and murders would usually result in hefty fine.
+Brehon laws shunned capital punishment and murders would usually result in a hefty fine.